Ben Kindel: Juniors

 Growing up in British Columbia, Kindel played for the Burnaby Winter Club U15 team from 2020 to 2022.
 He missed the first half of the 2021–22 season due to a broken hand, but was noticed by Garry Davidson, general manager of the Calgary Hitmen, at the John Reid Memorial Tournament.
 After being drafted by the Hitmen in the second round of the 2022 Western Hockey League (WHL) Prospects Draft, Kindel played one season with the Yale U18 prep team.
 He scored 17 goals and 29 assists through 29 games with the team.
 Kindel made the Hitmen's opening lineup for the 2023–24 season at the age of 16 after a strong performance in training camp and the preseason.
 He was named the WHL's Rookie of the Week for the week ending November 12, 2023, after scoring six points in two games.
 By January, Kindel was tied for fourth in rookie scoring with 31 points.
 He was named the Hitmen's Rookie of the Year after finishing his rookie season with 15 goals and a team-leading 45 assists.

 Kindel greatly improved upon his rookie season upon returning to the Hitmen for the 2024–25 season.
 He began the season with four goals and seven assists through nine games and was selected for the 2024 CHL USA Prospects Challenge.
 By November, Kindel led the team with nine goals and 19 points through 15 games.
 He also gained attention from National Hockey League (NHL) scouts and was ranked in the top 20 of all North American skaters by the NHL Central Scouting Bureau in their mid-term report.
 On January 8, Kindel set a new franchise record for longest point streak by a Hitmen player.
 He finished the regular season as the Hitmen's scoring leader with 35 goals and 64 assists.
 He was also named to the Eastern Conference First All-Star Team with linemate Oliver Tulk.

 Upon completing his sophomore season, Kindel was drafted in the first round, 11th overall, by the Pittsburgh Penguins in the 2025 NHL entry draft.
 He signed a three-year entry-level contract with the team on July 8.
 As he was the Penguins' top pick of the draft, he was eligible to play in the NHL that season.

 Professional

 Kindel became the fifth-youngest player in franchise history to make his NHL debut after playing his first game on October 7, 2025, against the New York Rangers.
 He scored his first career NHL goal on October 11 against the Rangers.
 On November 3, Kindel recorded his first multi-goal NHL game, scoring two goals in a 4–3 loss to the Toronto Maple Leafs.
 By the end of his twelfth professional game, he had already recorded five goals.
+After December 14, Kindel suffered a 19-game goal drought, but snapped the streak on January 25, 2026 with two goals in a 3–2 victory over his hometown Vancouver Canucks.